-The ESDD included a site visit to the company's manufacturing and assembly bases in Kocaeli (Golcuk and Yenikoy factories), interviews with EHS and HR management teams, interviews with workers, meetings with the trade union representatives, and a document review and follow up calls with the Company representatives.
+The ESDD included a site visit to the Company's manufacturing and assembly bases in Kocaeli (Golcuk and Yenikoy factories), interviews with EHS and HR management teams, interviews with workers, meetings with the trade union representatives, and a document review and follow up calls with the Company representatives.

-The ESDD showed that the company has well-developed EHS and HR systems, and the capacity to fully implement the Bank's PRs.
+The ESDD showed that the Company has well-developed EHS and HR systems, and the capacity to fully implement the Bank's PRs.
 Environmental and occupational health and safety issues are managed through an integrated management system (IMS) certified to ISO 14001; ISO 14064 Greenhouse Gases Quantification and Verification System Standard; ISO 50001 Energy Management System Standard; ISO 9001; and OHSAS 18001 standards at all operations.
 The necessary resources and capacities are in place to implement the IMS.
 Environmental targets are transferred into individual business targets through a scorecard practice, and the results achieved influence the performance based remuneration of employees of all levels.
 The primary targets are adopted in compliance with the Ford Global Environmental Operating System EOS (which has specific KPIs on reduction of energy consumption, water consumption, eliminated waste, VOC emission).
 Also, an Environmental Compliance Index (ECI) scorecard is monitored at the group level.

 Ford Otosan employs a total staff of approximately 10,500 people, the majority of which are members of trade unions.
-The company's Code of Conduct complies with the United Nations Global Compact, of which Ford Motor Company and Koc Holding are signatories.
-The company has initiated an Equal Opportunities programme which aims to prevent gender discrimination and promote equal opportunities for women in business life.
+The Company's Code of Conduct complies with the United Nations Global Compact, of which Ford Motor Company and Koc Holding are signatories.
+The Company has initiated an Equal Opportunities programme which aims to prevent gender discrimination and promote equal opportunities for women in business life.

-The Bank reviewed labour issues in detail at the company, including identification and management of labour issues in the supply chain; their communication with workers and the unions; and how grievances and disputes are managed on day to day basis.
-According to the workers interviewed as part of ESDD, the company has taken measures to improve working conditions and relationships with the stakeholders including the employees and the union in the recent years including; direct selection of workers' representative by workers; strict control on overtime and working hours; effective employee engagement and complaint management both by the company and by the union; additional social events; bonuses; career development opportunities through vocational training and certification programmes; training of team leaders/managers on employee communication and leadership skills; and psychological training and support provided under the Employee Communication Programme in Emergency situations (ODIP programme).
-The Metal Industrialists Union (MESS) representing automotive companies including Ford Otosan and the Turkish Metal Union (Türk Metal) signed the new Collective Bargaining Agreement on 30th January 2018 which will last two years.
+The Bank reviewed labour issues in detail at the Company, including identification and management of labour issues in the supply chain; their communication with workers and the unions; and how grievances and disputes are managed on day to day basis.
+According to the workers interviewed as part of ESDD, the Company has taken measures to improve working conditions and relationships with the stakeholders including the employees and the union in the recent years including; direct selection of workers' representative by workers; strict control on overtime and working hours; effective employee engagement and complaint management both by the company and by the union; additional social events; bonuses; career development opportunities through vocational training and certification programmes; training of team leaders/managers on employee communication and leadership skills; and psychological training and support provided under the Employee Communication Programme in Emergency situations (ODIP programme).
+The Metal Industrialists Union (MESS) representing automotive companies including Ford Otosan and the Turkish Metal Union (Turk Metal) signed the new Collective Bargaining Agreement on 30th January 2018 which will last two years.

 Ford Otosan's EHS standards also apply to its contractors and suppliers through a Ford Corporate Certification Process.
 This is verified via a contractor and supplier selection process; risk assessment and management procedures; as well as supplier development support.
 The company will conduct systematic HR audits to address labour issues in its contractors' operations as part of the ESAP.

-he internal grievance mechanism available for employees will be enhanced to address the complaints of the contractor workers, as well as the direct company workers.
+The internal grievance mechanism available for employees will be enhanced to address the complaints of the contractor workers, as well as the direct company workers.
 Going beyond the Bank's requirements, the company is considering applying for SA8000 certification with an aim to comply with good international practice in the management of labour issues at its facilities.

-In terms of environmental performance, the company operates in line with the requirements of the Turkish Regulatory Framework, which is largely in line with EU Environmental Directives.
+In terms of environmental performance, the Company operates in line with the requirements of the Turkish Regulatory Framework, which is largely in line with EU Environmental Directives.
 All emissions are monitored and are within prescribed limits.
 The production process has a high degree (29 per cent) of water recycling and reuse.
 Hazardous and non-hazardous wastes are recycled or reused at 99.16 per cent and 100 per cent rates (2016) respectively.
-Energy demand is high and as such, various energy efficiency investments have been implemented, with the company having an ISO 50001 certified energy management system.
+Energy demand is high and as such, various energy efficiency investments have been implemented, with the Company having an ISO 50001 certified energy management system.
 This has been coupled with various resource efficiency initiatives.
 GHG emissions are assessed regularly (certified to ISO 14064) and disclosed via the CDP and annual sustainability report.
 Current annual GHG emissions are 201,015 tonnes CO2e which represents 0.6 tonnes CO2e /car (decrease from 0.82 tonnes CO2e /car baseline year 2009).
 Water and energy consumption and GHG emissions per vehicle are decreasing year on year in line with the company targets.